 I am a PhD candidate at the Department of Economics at LMU Munich.

-My research interests lie in the field of applied microeconomics, at the intersection of urban and labour economics.
+My research interests lie in the field of applied microeconomics, at the intersection of labour and urban economics.

 I am on the Job Market in 2020/21.